Kenny4297/Be-Tethical/README.md

 Fork the repository and add any extra information you think would make this project better!

 ### Questions
 Any questions?
-Visit the github repository [here](https://github.com/Kenny4297/Be-Tethical)
+Visit the github repository: [Be Tethical](https://github.com/Kenny4297/Be-Tethical)

 ### Deployment
-See the deployment <a href="https://be-tethical-production.up.railway.app/" target="_blank">here</a>
+See the deployment: <a href="https://be-tethical-production.up.railway.app/" target="_blank">Be Tethical</a>